Your Genesys Blog Subscription has been confirmed!

 With each layer, we’re able to extract more information about what happened on a call.
 By climbing up the hierarchy, especially through sentiment analysis, we’re more likely to answer questions about an agent interaction:

 Answers to these questions can help a supervisor or coach train an agent to improve in their work or learn from others’ successes.
-However, without the bases in place, coach’s work can be overwhelming, requiring listening in live to dozens of live calls per day.
+However, without the bases in place, a coach’s work can be overwhelming, requiring listening in live to dozens of live calls per day.

 “This call is being recorded…”

 Call recording frees up coaches from having to listen in live on a call, and opens up the possibility for proper quality management.
-Calls can be listened to at faster or slower rate than real time (reasonably, up to 1.5x speed), paused or replayed.
+Calls can be listened to at a faster or slower rate than real time (reasonably, up to 1.5x speed), paused or replayed.
 With quality management tools, calls can also be annotated and scored.
 Agents are then able to view this grading and at their own pace, potentially listen to calls to hear where they did well and where they can improve.
 On its own, call recording also empowers agents to accurately update their notes from a call.

 Recording a call can also provide an agent with the ability to highlight and share what they feel are their best conversations.
 They might be particularly proud of how they overcame an objection or diffused a hairy situation on a particular call.
 With call recording, they can showcase such calls to their supervisor, rather than hoping that their supervisor listens in on a particularly good call at just the right time.